Praful Patel

-Praful Manoharbhai Patel (born 17 February 1957) is an Indian Nationalist Congress Party politician, industrialist and sports administrator.
+Praful Manoharbhai Patel (born 17 February 1957) is an Indian politician, industrialist and sports administrator.
+He is associated with the Nationalist Congress Party.

-He was the president of India's association football governing body the All India Football Federation (AIFF) from 2009 till 2022 when the Committee of Administrators (CoA) took over the interim administration following the appointment by the Supreme Court.
+He was the president of India's association football governing body the All India Football Federation (AIFF) from 2009 until 2022 when the Committee of Administrators (CoA) took over the interim administration following the appointment by the Supreme Court.
 He became the Asian Football Confederation's vice president of the SAFF region at the AFC Congress held in Bahrain in 2015.
-In December 2016 he was appointed as the Senior Vice President of the Asian Football Confederation.
-In 2017, He became a member of a FIFA Finance Committee for a term of four years.
+In December 2016, he was appointed the Senior Vice President of the Asian Football Confederation.
+In 2017, he became a member of a FIFA Finance Committee for a term of four years.
+He also serves as the President of the Western India Football Association, the state football governing body of Maharashtra.

+On the 25th anniversary of the Nationalist Congress Party (NCP), Party Chief Sharad Pawar appointed Praful Patel and Supriya Sule as working presidents of the Party.

 Early life and education

-Patel is the son of Indian National Congress politician Manoharbhai Patel, who represented Gondia in the Maharashtra Legislative Assembly.
+Praful Patel is the son of Indian National Congress politician Manoharbhai Patel, who represented Gondia in the Maharashtra Legislative Assembly.
 His father died when Patel was 13.
-His family runs the CEEJAY group tobacco conglomerate.
-He attended Mumbai's Campion School, and the Sydenham College of Commerce and Economics.
+His family is Gujarati and runs the Ceejay Group, a tobacco conglomerate.

+Patel attended Mumbai's Campion School, and the Sydenham College of Commerce and Economics.
 He graduated with a Bachelor of Commerce degree from the University of Bombay.